Wentril/kubernetes_workshop/course.md

 - `configMap`: A volume that contains configuration data from a ConfigMap.
 It allows you to inject configuration files into the Pod.
 - `secret`: A volume that contains sensitive data from a Secret.
 It allows you to inject sensitive data into the Pod without exposing it in the Pod specification.

-Plus some honorary mentions of other types of volumes (TODO move to special cases):
+Plus some honorary mentions of other types of volumes (TODO move to `additional_resources`):
 - `emptyDir`: A temporary directory that is created when a Pod is assigned to a Node and exists as long as the Pod is running.
 It is useful for sharing data between containers in the same Pod.
 - `hostPath`: A directory on the Node's filesystem that is mounted into the Pod.
 It allows you to access files on the Node's filesystem from within the Pod, which also makes it very dangerous, as it can lead to security issues and data loss if not used carefully.
 - `nfs`: A volume that allows you to mount an NFS share into the Pod.
 It is useful for sharing data between Pods across different Nodes.